ahcode0919/chromatic-demo/README.md

 * Snapshot testing verifies the generated HTML code for UI components
 * Unit tests can be used to test specific logic with Jest and Enzyme
   * Note: "It's possible that as the project matures, and the exact implementation of the Task changes --perhaps using a different classname or a textarea rather than an input--the test will fail, and need to be updated.
 This is not necessarily a problem, but rather an indication to be careful liberally using unit tests for UI.
 They're not easy to maintain.
 Instead rely on visual, snapshot, and visual regression (see testing chapter) tests where possible"
+* Visual tests are too manual, snapshot tests trigger too many false positives when used for UI, and pixel-level unit tests are poor value.
+A complete Storybook testing strategy also includes visual regression tests.
+Visual regression tests are designed to catch changes in appearance.
+They work by capturing screenshots of every story and comparing them commit-to-commit to surface changes.
+This is perfect for verifying graphical elements like layout, color, size, and contrast.

 ## Usage Notes